100+ Resources for a Terrific Second-Act

 Direct Sales Association If you’re interested in working for a home party or direct sales company this is a great place to begin your research.

-FlexProfessionals Staffing company serving the Washington, D.C. metro area that fills part-time, flexible and project-based needs.
+FlexProfessionals.
+Staffing company serving the Washington, D.C. and Boston, MA metro areas that fills part-time, flexible and project-based needs.

 Guru.com Opportunities for freelancers in over 160 professional categories including website design, programming, graphic design, business consulting, and administrative support.